alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 s6.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

-###Get a UK catch certificate
+###Check if you need a UK catch certificate
+{:#catch-certificate}

-You need a UK catch certificate for marine caught fish for human consumption if you're exporting fish to:
+You need a UK catch certificate for marine caught fish for human consumption to export fish to:

 - Iceland
 - Ivory Coast